StructuresComp/Helix_Bifurcation_Types/README.md

 The ``DataProcessing`` folder contains the codes and files for classifying the buckling points from experimental data.

 ### Dependencies
-User should have `MaTLaB` installed in the computer.
+The user should have `Matlab` installed on the computer.
 This script also uses the ``Robotics System Toolbox``
 - [Robotics System Toolbox](https://www.mathworks.com/products/robotics.html)
   - Robotics System Toolbox rovides tools and algorithms for designing, simulating, testing, and deploying manipulator and mobile robot applications.
   - Free trial of Robotics System Toolbox in `MatLab` are [Here](https://www.mathworks.com/campaigns/products/trials.html).
 Following the instructions and install them in the computer.

 ### Data Explanation
 The ``Joints`` folder contains the joint trajectory inputted to the robots.
 The ``Simulations`` folder contains the simulation data.
 The ``Observations`` contains the raw experimental data.
 For the files in the ``Observation`` folder, each row is the sampled data, which is a 1 x 12 vector.
-The 1st to 7th elements are the joints positions expressing the robot's configuration; the 8th to 10th elements are the raw 3D position of the attached marker in the camera frame; the 11th to 12th are the pixel coordinate of the attached marker in the image domain.
+The 1st to 7th elements are the joint positions expressing the robot's configuration; the 8th to 10th elements are the raw 3D position of the attached marker in the camera frame; the 11th to 12th are the pixel coordinates of the attached marker in the image domain.

 ### Running the Codes
 The ``PlotFunc`` folder contains the main scripts and relevant functions.
 The main script is named as ``processAllData.m``.
-Users can adjust the boolean variable ``withTwist`` to ``True`` or ``False`` to see the processed results of the manipulated rod with external twisting moment or without external moment.
+Users can adjust the boolean variable ``withTwist`` to ``True`` or ``False`` to see the processed results of the manipulated rod with the external twisting moment or without external moment.

 ***